WELCOME TO THE WONDERFUL WORLD OF NEEDLE FELTING!

 The needles have little nicks cut into the shaft (barbs) that catch the fibres of the wool and mesh them together, the more you stab, the more fibres the barbs will pick up and entangle, the more dense the wool will become.
-This is felting the wool - just as it would if you put a pure wool jumper into a hot wash!
-The barbs in the needles have a similar effect as the hot water does on the fibres.
+This results in shrinking ie 'felting' the wool - just as it would if you put a pure wool jumper into a hot wash!
+The barbs in the needles have a similar effect as the hot water does on the fibres by compacting them down.

 The needles are quite brittle so it is important you pull the needle out at the same angle as which it went in.
 If you stab then pull out at a different angle then the needle will snap.
 They are also extremely sharp!